1j01/wavey/README.md

 * Tracks can be pinned to the top, which should easy the pain when you have many tracks with audio clips you want to line up with some main audio track(s).
+(This is only partially implemented.
+Currently pinned tracks don't actually stay at the top when scrolling down.)

 * You will be able to "precord" up to five minutes as long as precording has been enabled.

 * MIDI is a possibility.
 It might involve an expanded view to edit the notes, but it would be inline in the track.

 * Effects!
-I'm holding off on adding status quo gain and panning UI because I think if the effects UI is good enough, they should be able to simply be effects.
+I'm holding off on adding gain and panning because I think if the effects UI is good enough, they should be able to simply be effects, and I don't want to just immitate the status quo UI and end up with something that's "good enough" but not as good as it could be.
 They (or just gain) may warrant some shortcutting, such as being added by default to the effects chain, but they probably shouldn't be separate from it.
 After all they *are* effects and you'll want to be able to automate them just the same.